aniruddhballal/VenPay/README.md

 - [x] TASK 170: want dashboard to load with new username and deets after "save changes" from editprofile.
 - [x] TASK 172: infinite loop - stacking pages - navigate -1
 - [x] TASK 173: cant access the editprofile of another user directly, but if you copy paste url, it isnt protected. it lets any logged in user edit it.
+- [x] TASK 175: break productmanagement into MORE COMPONENTS MAN its 1700 lines or something
 - [x] TASK 176: CONNECTINGLINES.TSX - MAKE IT ERROR FREE.
 - [x] TASK 177: combine paymentRequestsStyles-fromremainingcss.css along with PaymentRequests.tsx - and then resplit the styles. - understand what the buttonprops issue actually is. - COMBINATION DONE, RE-SPLITTING IS LEFT NOW.
 - [x] TASK 180: first make the way all the requests come - side by side not one below the other - then do this.